 - 1/4 cup peanut butter

 - Preheat oven to 350 degrees.
-Spray your donut pan with nonstick spray.
+Spray a donut pan with nonstick spray.
+This recipe makes 6 donuts but you can easily double it for a dozen, or even more.

-- Stir together flour, sugar, cocoa powder, baking soda and salt.
+- In a large bowl mix together flour, sugar, cocoa powder, baking soda and salt with a spoon.

-- Add powdered sugar, peanut butter and 1 tablespoon milk in a bowl and use a hand mixer until it forms into a nice frosting.
+- To make the peanut butter frosting, mix powdered sugar, peanut butter and milk in a bowl with hand mixer until creamy and smooth.